 - Rebates: None

-Although the costs can be over $30,000 for a whole kitchen and with a La Cornue range topping at over $100,000, luxury appliances are still the best investment in your house in terms of return on investment (ROI) versus any other home improvement.
+Although the costs can be over $30,000 for a whole kitchen, and with a La Cornue Range-topping at $115,000, luxury appliances are still the best investment in your house in terms of return on investment (ROI) versus any other home improvement.

 Have questions on premium appliances?
 Get the Yale Appliance Buying Guide with features, specs and detailed profiles on Sub-Zero, Wolf, Miele, Viking, La Cornue, Thermador and more.
 Over 230,000 people have read a buyers buyers guide.